GA-SF-ADI/adi-2-resources/projects/project-01/rubric.md

 #### Performance Evaluation
-> Mark boxes with an 'X'; if did not achieve bonus, mark with a '-'

 | Requirements | Incomplete (0) | Does Not Meet Expectations (1) | Meets Expectations (2) | Exceeds Expectations (3) |
 |---|---|---|---|---|